ThomasRoest/tweet_exporter/README.md

 ## Installation

 After checking out the repo, run `bin/setup` to install dependencies.
+Go to [twitter apps](https://apps.twitter.com/) to create a new app with access credentials.
 Create an .env file with your twitter keys.
-Go to [twitter apps](https://apps.twitter.com/) to create a new app with access credentials.

-Run `bin/console` for an interactive prompt that will allow you to experiment.

 To retrieve a new batch of favorites run `bin/console`